-How to Pair Static Analysis With CI/CD Pipelines
+How to Improve CI/CD Pipelines With Static Analysis

-Here we take a closer look at Continuous Integration and Continuous Delivery (CI/CD), explain what are CI/CD pipelines, and why static analysis is necessary.
+Here we take a closer look at Continuous Integration and Continuous Delivery, explain what are CI/CD pipelines, and why static analysis improves your pipelines.

 What Are CI/CD Pipelines?

 Static analysis inspects your source code to identify defects, vulnerabilities, and compliance issues as you code — without having to run the program.
-This makes static analysis an essential component of a pipeline, as it helps with:
+This makes static analysis an essential component of your pipeline.

 - Detection of common security vulnerabilities, including those highlighted by security coding standards such as CERT and CWE, DISA STIG, and OWASP.